 Don’t Compare Car to Motorcycle Accidents

 Bikers are completely exposed to their surroundings even if they’re wearing safety pads and even the smallest mistake or carelessness can cost valuable life.
-More than 80% of motorcycle crashes are likely to result in death as compared to any other form of a vehicle accident.
+More than 80% of motorcycle crashes are likely to result in death as compared to any other form of vehicle accident.

 If you drive a car or likewise vehicle, you need to be extra careful and responsible.
 Irrespective of whoever fault it is in the first place, bikers mostly face the worst outcome.